jodie-kane/i3-scripts/README.md

 ### i3-scripts

 I use the following scripts to handle window switching. \
-Although in principal you can use them to apply any valid i3 command to a selected window.
+Although in principle you can use them to apply any valid i3 command to a selected window.

 The scripts expect to found in the PATH
 (you may need to set it via: ~/.xsessionrc for i3 to see it)